ShubhamPawar-3333/Full-Stack-ToDo-List-App/README.md

 # Todo List Application

 ## Overview
-This is a full-stack Todo List application built with React (frontend), Spring Boot (backend), and PostgreSQL (database).
+This is a full-stack Todo List application built with React (frontend), Spring Boot (backend), and PostgreSQL (database, using H2 for development).
 The application allows users to manage personal task lists with CRUD operations and secure authentication.

 ## Project Status
 - **Phase**: Backend Development